iBelieve/ubuntu-ui-extras/README.md

 And make sure you add `ubuntu-ui-extras` to your git ignore.

+To update the `ubuntu-ui-extras`, run:

+    code update ubuntu-ui-extras

 To use a component from QML, import it like this:

     import "ubuntu-ui-extras"